sathish-io/beam/readme.md

  when complete the HTTP response will include a bunch of stats & metrics, see [txperf.md](txperf.md) for examples.

-get a summary of number of versions for keys [i.e. below there are 4393254 keys with less than 10 versions], use the 'sz' param to change the version's bucket size (default is 10)
+get a summary of number of versions for keys.
+ * below there are 4393254 keys with less than 10 versions], use the 'sz' param to change the version's bucket size (default is 10)

 	$ curl 'http://localhost:9988/keyStats'